 How to join the Scottish Rite

 When you become a Master Mason or, if you are a Master Mason, you must complete a Petition for Membership in the Scottish Rite.
-There is a link below to download a petition.
+You may use the button below to be taken to an online Petition or there is a link below to download a petition.

 What does it cost to become a member of the Scottish Rite

 The initiation cost to become 32° Scottish Rite Mason is $275.
 Fees may be paid by cash, check or credit card.
 Scottish Rite annual dues are $150.00.
 Initiates in the Spring are exempt from current year’s dues; Fall initiates are exempt from the next year’s dues.